Rijk Zwaan: Foundation and growth

 The founder of the company, Mr Rijk Zwaan, came from a family of seed growers and seed traders living in the Dutch town of Enkhuizen, which evolved into a centre for the seed production industry in the late nineteenth century.
 In 1924 Zwaan opened a shop selling seeds on the street called Zwaanshals in Rotterdam.
 In order to select plants himself and hence gain more control over the seed quality, he arranged for his own seed production and breeding facilities to be built in Bergschenhoek in 1932.
 In the period following the Second World War, there was explosive growth in the horticulture sector.
 Westland, Zwaan's key sales area in the west of the Netherlands, became an important region for the production of vegetables in greenhouses.
 The company grew rapidly in the second half of the 20th century and the headquarters were moved to De Lier in Westland in 1970.
 In 1964 the first foreign subsidiary was set up, in Germany.
-From 1980 onwards the international market became increasingly important for the company and the number of facilities outside the Netherlands grew.
+From 1980 onwards, the international market became increasingly important to the company, and the number of locations outside the Netherlands grew to more than 30.

 Management buyout

 In 1986 the Zwaan family decided to sell their shares in the company to BP Nutrition because of a lack of successor within the family.
 BP Nutrition invested in Rijk Zwaan for the first two years, but the multinational then changed its strategy and put the organisation up for sale in 1989.
 The board of directors, employees and even customers vigorously opposed sale of the business to parties that wanted to dismantle or merge the breeding company.
 They wanted the company to remain intact and independent.
 With financial support from employees and the Cebeco-Handelsraad agricultural and horticultural cooperative, the board of directors succeeded in buying the company from BP Nutrition.
+In 2001, the management acquired a 90% ownership stake.
+The remaining shares were made available to employees through participation certificates.

 Since the 1990s, the company's progress has been characterised by internationalisation and new technology.
 In 1989 the organisation became a shareholder in biotechnology company KeyGene.
 In 2004 Rijk Zwaan set up a second research facility in the Dutch region of West-Brabant.

 Products

-The Rijk Zwaan product portfolio mainly comprises vegetables, leafy crops, root crops, cabbage types, and berries.
-Varieties of said crops are selected based on traits including flavour and texture, consistency, production value and health and nutritional values.
-The company breeds vegetables and sells the seeds produced from them.
-In 2023, Rijk Zwaan started breeding berries.
-In total, the company offers more than 2,000 varieties.